personalizedrefrigerator/joplin-plugin-revealjs-slides/README.md

 ## Known issues
  * Starting a presentation while the rich text editor is open **may clear your undo history!** The plugin briefly switches to the markdown editor before running the presentation.
 This switch may cause issues.
+ * Does not support HTML notes

+## Disclaimer

+The developer of this plugin is not affiliated with `reveal.js`.

 <details><summary>Development</summary>